daganaa/daganaa/README.md

 ---

 ## 🌟 About Me
-I’m a software engineer and creative technologist who loves turning ideas into polished products.
-Currently exploring **full-stack development**, **AI-driven apps**, and **interactive design**.
+I'm a software engineer from San Jose, CA at Boston College.
+I like making projects to help people be more efficient

 Outside of code, you’ll find me at concerts, cooking, or sketching new side projects.

+Best way to reach out is by sending me a message on LinkedIn!

 ---